alinxviso/dwm/README.md

 patches that aren't added for special reasons but still function can found in patches/special

 patches that are neat but i don't really want are in patches/optional

+## dependencies

+the winicon patch needs imlib2, which is usually packaged on most distros

+### other
+look [here](https://github.com/mihirlad55/dwm-ipc/wiki/) for how to use the dwm-ipc, which is very useful for external bars